rahulgupta-G/spamClassifier/README.md

 **4.** After creating the model run Input_dialog_box.py file

 <br>
-hhfgffgfgfgfg
-###### A .hdf5 file has already been attached which was trained on a dataset available over Kaggle (https://www.kaggle.com/datasets)
+A .hdf5 file has already been attached which was trained on a dataset available over Kaggle (https://www.kaggle.com/datasets)